linguini1/linguini1/README.md

 students in the development of a ground station (check out our [hardware][gs-board], [ground station][gs-software], [dashboard][gs-ui] and our [embedded telemetry system][av-software]).

 Yes, I'm a Neovim user.
-No, I don't hate Emacs or VSCode.
 If you want to take a look at my config, you can find it [here][nvim].

 ## Programming Languages and Tools